Sociology of small groups: Definition

 The definition of sociology of small groups was first introduced by the French author and sociologist Gabriel Tarde.
 Small groups are groups of a small number of members with intense interaction between them.
 The sociology of small groups has also been defined as a field research and the study of sociology of community.
 A. Paul Hare identified recognition of similar goals, norms of behaviour, role differentiation and networks of attraction as distinguishing a group for a collection of individuals.
 Groups have appear as an objects in sociology theory this tends to be as an atomic "black boxes" in theories.

 Timeline

 The first studies of small group sociology were conducted in the United States after World War I and focused on the relationships between ethnic groups and their attitudes toward other groups.
 These studies also led to the development of the Likert scale and sociometric techniques.
-The USA has developed psychological warfare tactics based on the knowledge of sociology of small groups and social psychology against the communities belonging to different cultures that it has encountered in various countries.
+The US has developed psychological warfare tactics based on the knowledge of sociology of small groups and social psychology against the communities belonging to different cultures that it has encountered in various countries.
 Johan Galtung, in his paper at a conference on international relations in 1966, put forward the idea that the sociology of small groups is useful for the study of international relations.
 Galtung pointed out, in particular, that not only "tangible" international relations, but also "abstract" international relations can be understood in terms of the sociology of small groups.